Skip to main content

 • Nebraska street address

 You can do this yourself, have a person at your company do it, or hire a Nebraska registered agent.
 It’s free to do it yourself, but then you run the risk of missing important mail (like a lawsuit) or—maybe worse—being served in front of customers or clients.
-Plus, you’ll have to put your personal information on a public-facing document, whereas with a service like Northwest, you put ours.
+Plus, you’ll have to put your personal information on a public-facing document, whereas with a service like Northwest, you can use ours instead.

 If your LLC will offer a service that requires a state license, list the type of service here.
 You will need to have the proper licenses in order to conduct business as a PLLC.
 The organization in charge of your profession (called a regulatory body) will need to give you a Certificate of Registration for you to submit to the Secretary of State.